 Pigeon shooting: How do you go about decoying patches of laid wheat and minimise dropping birds into the standing crop?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.I detest the thought of losing birds but don?t want to damage growing wheat by trampling about looking for them.

 Pigeon shooting